 It is responsible for making decisions relevant to the parish and also setting the annual precept (income in non-government speak).

-Its next meeting is an Extraordinary Meeting on Tuesday, 25th February at 7.30 pm in Hatley Village Hall – all Hatley residents are most welcome to go and see your Parish Council in action.
-Here’s the agenda.
+Its next scheduled meeting is the Annual General Meeting on Tuesday, 16th May at 7.30 pm in Hatley Village Hall – all Hatley residents are most welcome to go and see your Parish Council in action.

 * The second tier of local government is South Cambs District Council, then Cambridgeshire County Council and, now at the top, the Combined Authority for Cambridgeshire and Peterborough.

 Page created 19th July 2018; updated 17th March 2020.